openrewrite/rewrite-docs/reference/recipes-with-data-tables.md

 This recipe uses two phase AI approach to find a method invocation that resembles a search string.

   * **io.moderne.ai.table.CodeSearch**: *Searches for method invocations that resemble a natural language query.*
+  * **io.moderne.ai.table.TopKMethodMatcher**: *Result from the scanning recipe for top-k method patterns that match the query.*
   * **io.moderne.ai.table.EmbeddingPerformance**: *Latency characteristics of uses of embedding models.*
+  * **io.moderne.ai.table.SuggestedMethodPatterns**: *As the next step after the AI-based searching for method invocations, you may want to do rule-based method searching using the recommended method patterns.*

 **[Get recommendations](https://docs.openrewrite.org/?q=io.moderne.ai.research.GetRecommendations)**